root-project/web/manual/python/index.md

 ## Running Python from ROOT/Cling interpreter

- In ROOT can run any Python command.
+In ROOT can run any Python command via the [TPython](https://root.cern/doc/master/classTPython.html) class.

  _**Example**_